Life Cycle

 Laying eggs

-Queens measure the size of each cell with herrear legs before laying.
+The queen measures the size of each cell with her rear legs before laying.
 She does not fertilise the egg if it is a (large) drone-sized cell.
-If she has run out of sperm, she lays unfertilised eggs in worker brood cells.
-These grow in to drones.
+Fertilised eggs become workers.

 Queens can live for four years, but most beekeepers cull them after 1-2 years.
 This is because something toxic in our environment makes them more likely to swarm, disappear, or fail.
 The risk is lower with vigorous young queens.